larsks/n1lks.oddbit.com/public_service/baystate_marathon/volunteer-faq.md

 ## Where can I park?

+### Blue parking placards

+Those assigned to the Tsongas Circle area can pickup BLUE "2024 Official Race Vehicle Baystate Marathon" placards at the Tsongas Family Info table before you park, or pick them up from Terry KA8SCP at the Rourke Bridge Unified Command Center at Bowlero Lowell, 647 Pawtucket Blvd, Lowell after 6:30 AM.

 ### If you are stationed at Tsongas

 Those at the Tsongas need to arrive early so you can navigate the traffic barriers and get in to the volunteer parking lots.
 If for some reason you cannot get to the volunteer lot and end up paying at one of the spectator lots, keep your receipt and I'll reimburse you after the race.
-If you printed out the orange dashboard placard I've emailed or you picked one up at the Family Info table, you should be parking for FREE at the Lot B or Lot C.
+If you printed out the blue dashboard placard I've emailed or you picked one up at the Family Info table, you should be parking for FREE at the Lot B or Lot C (prefered).
+Google Maps link showing the lots is found at https://bit.ly/4eYMkz9

 ### If you are stationed along the course